Moduluxe Collection Construction Details

 Some manufacturers cut corners, leaving drawer boxes unfinished.
 Not only is this unsightly, it is potentially hazardous to your clothing.
 Delicate garments can be snagged or even torn on rough unsanded surfaces and this becomes more pronounced with age as the unprotected wood is exposed to changing humidity.
 Copeland's drawer boxes are fully finished and sanded on the interiors.

-Our Modern forty-five degree miter collections use an Under Mounted Soft Close Glide.
+The Moduluxe collection uses an Under Mounted Soft Close Glide on all case pieces.
 These full extension glides provide a gentle bump as the drawer is fully extended and a soft automatic retraction as the drawer closes.
 Since they are under mounted there is no visible hardware.